treydock/puppet-module-keycloak/REFERENCE.md

 ##### `id`

-Id
+Id.
+Defaults to UUID generated from `name`.

 ##### `resource_name`

-The LDAP mapper name
+The LDAP mapper name.
+Defaults to `name`

 ##### `type`